- HubPages Tutorials and Community»

-Winter Memories of annart: Childhood & Beyond; Britain, France, Italy & Norway
+Winter Memories: Childhood & Beyond; Britain, France, Italy & Norway

 Winter Memories in the Making

 Another great hubpages challenge!
 I keep having to put other hubs on hold because people come up with all these wonderful ideas, not that I’m complaining you understand.
 Thanks to Jackie for setting this one at http://jackielynnley.hubpages.com/hub/Jackie-Lynnleys-HubPage-Challenge-Winter-Memories.
 If you haven’t contributed already, do have a go; there have been some great responses so far, a list of which can be found at the end of Jackie’s hub.

 Are you sitting comfortably?
 Then we're off!

 Wham!
 My nose had been hit square on by a gigantic snowball and I landed on my backside on the bare wooden floor.
 What a pitch!
 I had no idea who this person was but he certainly made an impression, on the upstairs window pane and on me.
 Good job my nose was on the inside of the glass!

 We had just moved into a house in Solihull, an area of Birmingham in the Midlands, England.
 The move had been made from the south of England, due to my father’s work as an optometrist (then referred to as an ophthalmic optician).
 I was 3 years old.